alisasonali/bioe421project/README.md

-# Alisa Momin, Sonali Mahendran, Rice BIOE 421 Final Project
+# Alisa Momin, Sonali Mahendran, Rice BIOE 421 Final Project: Color Mouse and Filter Overlay

 ## Project Brainstorm:

 Draft title: Augmented Reality

 Description: We are really interested in working with facial recognition and have ideas related to this:
 1. We can create an augmented reality project such as on Snapchat, where the camera can recognize facial features and adds filters that can follow